Linear Regression Has Never Been Faster

 Victoriya Fedotova, machine learning engineer, Intel Corporation

-If you have ever used Python* and scikit-learn* to build machine learning models from large datasets, you would have also wanted these computations to become faster.
-This article will show you that altering a single line of code could accelerate your machine learning computations, and that getting faster results does not require specialized hardware.
+If you have ever used Python* and scikit-learn* to build machine-learning models from large datasets, you would have also wanted these computations to become faster.
+This article shows that altering a single line of code could accelerate your machine-learning computations, and that getting faster results does not require specialized hardware.

 In this article, Victoriya Fedotova explains how to train ridge regression models using a version of scikit-learn that is optimized for Intel® CPUs, and then compares the performance and accuracy of these models trained with the vanilla scikit-learn library.
 This article continues the series on accelerated machine learning algorithms.

 - Fast Gradient-Boosting Tree Inference for Intel® Xeon® Processors